beeftapareseller/docs/src/Objects.md

+---
+title: Objects
+description: Various object types and classes for different entities in the Puter ecosystem.
+---

 Various object types and classes that represent different entities in the Puter ecosystem.
 These objects encapsulate data and provide methods for interacting with system resources.

 ## Available Objects